-During these combined cases, Dr. Poston works with Barry Reicher, M.D., a cardiologist and specialist in cardiac catheterization at the University of Maryland Medical Center and assistant professor of medicine at the University of Maryland School of Medicine.
 When the bypass surgery is complete, Dr. Reicher takes over with angioplasty to restore normal blood flow in the remaining blocked arteries.
 He uses stents coated with a particular drug that prevents the vessel from becoming blocked again.

 A major challenge with the combined bypass/stenting procedures is to carefully monitor the status of blood platelets before, during and afterward.
 Platelets are part of the body's defenses against sudden blood loss.
 They form clots to stop bleeding, but clots during heart surgery could jeopardize patient safety by causing a stroke, and platelet clumping around a stent could impact the long-term success of the therapy.
 However, if the blood is too thin, it could increase the risk of bleeding, so it is a delicate balance.